jbrundle/earthquake-forecasts/README.txt

     *** Note that  an http error 500 will occur if values are entered that include a Lng or Lat of 0.0 ***
     *** Also, there should be no empty lines at the bottom of the location file.
 If there are, you will see an error: "IndexError: index 1 is out of bounds for axis 0 with size 1"

+9. EQUtilities.py:  Is a set of methods that fit lines and curves to data, among other functions

 PYTHON RELATED PACKAGES INSTALLED ON MY MAC VIA MACPORTS: